BennyHernandez/TheLeftistMen/_posts/2023-10-25-The-Leftist-Men-Summer-Recap.markdown

 The most notable issues are the the paint chipping, issues with the alternator, coolant leaks and the car not cooling down.
 Then an odd issue when it came to starting the car.
 After the car was turned off, you would not be able to turn it on again for anywhere between 5 and 45 minutes.
 Nobody knows what’s causing the problem.

 Home improvements would continue at Eric’s house with a reorganization and a reimagination of his room.
 The room just did not look like it was working out for him and didn’t seem that practical.
 So with the help of a few others, his room was redone and made into something much more sustainable.
-Pictured to the left, is a floor plan of the new room.
+Pictured below, is a floor plan of the new room.
 This configuration would lead to a much more open floor plan and a layout that wasn’t as suffocating as the last one was.

 ![The floorplan for Eric's new room](/assets/posts/EricsRoom1.jpg){:class="article-img-medium"}